 Seller Closing Costs – What You Need to Know

 You want to be as certain as possible that you can walk away without any more concerns once you sell your home.
 Understandably, a seller would want to wrap their head around how much it costs to sell a home.

-Let’s look at the basics of closing costs, including the common ones that you are likely to run into so that you can close your sale with confidence.
+Let’s look at the basics of selling closing costs, including the common ones that you are likely to run into so that you can close your sale with confidence.

 What Exactly is “Closing”?

-When you close a home sale, you go through the process of transferring documents and money between the buyer and you so that you both fulfill your obligations as defined by your sales contract.
+When you close a home sale, you go through transferring documents and money between the buyer and you so that you both fulfill your obligations as defined by your sales contract.

 The process includes having you pay off all of the loans on your home so that the title is clear and having the buyer transfer you the money so that the balance owed on the property is paid off.

 The buyer typically will have had earnest money held by either your real estate company, attorney, or title company.
 The earnest money was security they would perform under the terms of your contract.

 This whole closing process is handled by a title company or the buyer’s lender along with an attorney.
 These parties make sure that all the documents and money are exchanged properly, so it goes off without a hitch when you get to the closing table.

 You know about the real estate broker commissions that have been agreed upon.
 You will be paying the agent you hire and the buyer’s agent – typically somewhere between 2%-3% for each agent.

-Closing costs are all the other fees that are needed to finish up the sale, although depending on who you ask, some will tell you that closing costs include the agent commission.
+Closing costs are all the other fees needed to finish up the sale, although depending on who you ask, some will tell you that closing costs include the agent commission.

 In general, the total costs for closing a home sale after agent commissions range between 1% and 7%.
 However, you only pay around 1% to 3% as the seller.